Kodiyeri Balakrishnan

 Kodiyeri Balakrishnan (16 November 1953 – 1 October 2022) was an Indian politician of the Communist Party of India (Marxist).
 He was the secretary of the CPI(M) Kerala State Committee from 2015 to 2022.
 He stepped down from the position of state secretary due to his failing health.
 He was the chief editor of the Malayalam newspaper Deshabhimani, the organ of the Kerala State Committee of the CPI(M).

-Balakrishnan was the deputy leader of the opposition in the Kerala Legislative Assembly from 2001 to 2006 and again from 2011 to 2016, and also served as the state minister of home affairs and tourism from 2006 to 2011 under the Achuthananadan Ministry.
-He represented Thalassery State Assembly Constituency in the Kerala Legislative Assembly from 1982 to 1991 and again from 2001 to 2016.
+Balakrishnan was the deputy leader of the opposition in the Kerala Legislative Assembly from 2001 to 2006 and again from 2011 to 2016, and also served as the state minister of home affairs and tourism from 2006 to 2011 under the Achuthanandan ministry.
+He represented Thalassery Assembly constituency in the Kerala Legislative Assembly from 1982 to 1991 and again from 2001 to 2016.

 Political life

 Balakrishnan entered politics through the student wing of the CPI(M) in 1970.
 He was Secretary of the Kerala State Committee of the Students' Federation of India (SFI) and its All India Joint Secretary between 1973 and 1979.
 During the time of the emergency, Kodiyeri Balakrishnan was imprisoned under MISA for 16 months.

 From 1980 to 1982, he was the Kannur District President of Democratic Youth Federation of India (DYFI).
 He was a CPI (M) Politburo member and was CPI (M) Parliamentary Party deputy leader.
 He was elected as an MLA to Kerala Legislative Assembly in 1982, 1987, 2001, 2006 and 2011 from Thalassery.

-He was Minister of Home affairs of Kerala during the V. S. Achudanandan Ministry.
+He was Minister of Home Affairs and Tourism of Kerala during the V. S. Achudanandan Ministry.

 On 23 February 2015, he was elected as the secretary of the Communist Party of India (Marxist) Kerala State Committee for a period of three years.
 He was re-elected for a second term as a State Secretary in 2018 and for a third term in March 2022.
 On 28 August 2022, he stepped down from the position due to failing health and was succeeded by M. V. Govindan.

+Ministry

+Kodiyeri Balakrishnan served as the Deputy Leader of Opposition in the 11th Kerala Assembly.
+He served as the Home Minister of Government of Kerala in the 12th Kerala Assembly from 2006 to 2011.
+He is widely regarded for key initiatives in strengthening policing, modernisation, and community policing in his tenure.
+The Janamaithri Suraksha Project, launched during his tenure, marked a milestone in community policing and people friendly policing in Kerala.